-Fake news is defined as misinformation and disinformation, according to which someone unintentionally or intentionally spreads information with no factual basis (Moynihan and Roberts, 2021).
-Fake news has become increasingly important with the use of the internet and online platforms, allowing anyone to disseminate information easily to a large audience (Finneman and Thomas, 2018).
+Fake news is defined as misinformation and disinformation, according to which someone unintentionally or intentionally spreads information with no factual basis (Moynihan and Roberts 2021).
+Fake news has become increasingly important with the use of the internet and online platforms, allowing anyone to disseminate information easily to a large audience (Finneman and Thomas 2018).
 We explore in this study the relationship between Trump's fake news and stock market returns.

-Although not all empirical results are fully supportive (Bond and DePaulo, 2006; Vrij, 2008), studies tend to report that fake news influences the decisions of some market participants.
+Although not all empirical results are fully supportive (Bond and DePaulo 2006; Vrij 2008), studies tend to report that fake news influences the decisions of some market participants.
 Allcott and Gentzkow (2017) report that half of the people who see fake news believe it.
-Additionally, Vosoughi et al. (2018) find that fake news diffuses faster and farther than true news counterparts on Twitter.
+Additionally, Vosoughi, Roy, and Aral (2018) find that fake news diffuses faster and farther than true news counterparts on Twitter.
 Within the context of our study, President Trump distributed fake news while in administration.
 He exaggerated positive news and downplayed the significance of negative news.
 For example, he often overstated the growth of the US economy, the magnitude of the reduction in regulations, and the increase in stock market returns to create a positive 'environment' during his administration.
 The frequency of repetition of fake news also impacted the perception of market participants regarding the importance of the news.
 High-frequency trading algorithms can further amplify the impact of fake news based on automated signals.
 Note that Trump often repeated the same statements without necessarily referring to newly arrived information.
 Most of the fake news in our context is thus likely to be positively biased to maximize the chance for Trump to be successful in the next general elections.

-Considering that a significant percentage of market participants would likely believe the fake news (Allcott and Gentzkow, 2017; Vosoughi et al., 2018), we expect that such fake news boosts short-term stock returns.
-Investors who are aware that such news may be fake face limitations to fully reflecting instantaneously their views in the stock market in the short term due to short-selling constraints (e.g., D'Avolio, 2002), and so it is not easy to correct any mispricing instantaneously.
-On days with a high (low) number of fake news, we expect that the stock market to experience relatively stronger (weaker) stock market returns.
-Fake news is thus positively related to contemporaneous stock market returns.
+Considering that a significant percentage of market participants would likely believe the fake news (Allcott and Gentzkow 2017; Vosoughi, Roy, and Aral 2018), we expect that such fake news boosts short-term stock returns.
+Investors who are aware that such news may be fake face limitations to fully reflecting instantaneously their views in the stock market in the short term due to short-selling constraints (e.g. D'Avolio 2002), and so it is not easy to correct any mispricing instantaneously.
+On days with a high (low) number of fake news, we